Popp Hunna: Mental health

 In August 2021, Popp Hunna appeared in an Instagram live, visibly distraught, seemingly commenting on an argument he had with his father and alleging that his father told him that he wished he was no longer alive.
 Popp Hunna later wrote on his Instagram story: "20 years old with no purpose in life, Allah call me home.
 I'm ready.
 I gave it my all.", which was interpreted as suicidal feelings.
 His management team later released a statement regarding the situation which reads: “In regards to yesterday’s live we are asking for prayers and positivity right now for Pop Hunna.
 If you have someone you love and care for who is dealing with suicidal thoughts don’t overlook it get them help immediately!!!
 MGMT.”

+Personal life

+2025 arrest

+In 2025, Popp Hunna was reported to have been arrested in Montgomery County, Pennsylvania, in connection with a shooting that allegedly occurred on December 23.
+According to reports, he faced multiple charges, including aggravated assault (attempt to cause serious bodily injury/causing injury with extreme indifference), possession of a firearm prohibited, firearms not to be carried without a license, possession of instruments of crime, and recklessly endangering another person.
+Bail was reportedly set at $100,000, with a 10% bond option.
+Details surrounding the incident remain limited, and the case was ongoing as of early 2026.